dbarbry/RainFall/level2/README.md

 ```

 This is what it does line by line:
-- Push EBP on the stack (old EBP is now stored at the top of the stack, ESP is incremented to the top of the stack too).
+- Push EBP on the stack (old EBP is now stored at the top of the stack, ESP is incremented to the top of the stack too), this is the Saved Frame Pointer (SFP).
 - Set EBP at ESP, so now EBP = ESP = top of the stack both.
 - Allocate memory on the stack for entry variable (parameters), 0Ch is ofc a size that has is variable depending on the number of entry arguments, here 3, moving ESP down a few address (incrementing the top of the stack, remember stack goes from higher to lower addresses).
 - For those three next line it really depends on the function called, here we have 3 parameters in the function called so we move their value respectively in EBP-4, EBP-8 and EBP-0Ch, we take EBP cause ESP is always changing for the top of the stack, where EBP stays at its last set state, during line 3 operation, so it is still equal to the old EBP address in the stack.
 We substract addresses cause again, the stack goes from higher to lower addresses, so substracting 4 is going closer to the top of the stack.
+*It is not shown here but I also saw before saving EBP address on the first line to also push EIP address, so the stack saves both EIP and EBP old state*

 ## Important doc